apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 **Table Creation**

-.
-Created three columns of VARIANT type: actor, repo, and payload.
+- Created three columns of VARIANT type: `actor`, `repo`, and `payload`.
-.
-Simultaneously created an inverted index, idx_payload, for the payload column while creating the table.
+- Simultaneously created an inverted index, `idx_payload`, for the `payload` column while creating the table.
-.
-Specified the index type as inverted using `USING INVERTED`, aimed at accelerating conditional filtering of sub-columns.
+- Specified the index type as inverted using `USING INVERTED`, aimed at accelerating conditional filtering of sub-columns.
-. `PROPERTIES("parser" = "english")` specified the adoption of English tokenization.
+- `PROPERTIES("parser" = "english")` specified the adoption of English tokenization.

 ``` sql
 CREATE DATABASE test_variant;